brokengrappler/5-music-pace-coordinator/readme.md

 # Description

 Phase I project to simulate automatic music selection to aid effort and pace through future segments of a planned run.
+Interacts with Strava and Spotify API to get data and control music on user's device.

 run_playlist_presentation.py is a script that: